 Mark (left) and Eric during the 2017 recording sessions for Of All These Things at Electrokitty Studios in the Wallingford area of Seattle

 Mike Butler produced American Bardo (2020), This Mortal Farce (2020), "Searise" (2021), the four releases of the 30-song collection "music in the time of coronavirus" (2020-2021), The Loss We've Won (2022), So Far Gone (2022), both volumes of Bardo Hauntings, and their latest release, Answers Belie.
 Mike is currently working with Eric and Mark on making music videos with Eric and Mark performing live.

-From our producer, Mike Butler, San Diego:
+From producer/mixing engineer, Mike Butler, San Diego: